 Something will happen to destabilise the current equilibrium and markets will oscillate as they always have done, and possibly dramatically so.

-With so many entities wanting economies to do better, and facilitating it by printing money on an previously unimagined scale, it is not surprising that equity markets have made upward progress.
+With so many entities wanting economies to do better and facilitating it by printing money on a previously unimagined scale, it is not surprising that equity markets have made upward progress.
 And they have done so in a remarkably smooth manner.

 Some distortions have occurred, perhaps most notably in London property, but overall conditions seem exceedingly benign.

 Eventually, some event will occur that will overwhelm the central banks, or take them by surprise.
 When it does volatility will return to markets, and probably with a vengeance.

 That will be when investors suddenly start taking an interest in two measures of a fund’s performance that rarely attract attention.

 One is the fund’s standard deviation and the other is its maximum drawdown.